livz/livz.github.io/_posts/2016-01-07-binary-master-ensign-1.md

 ![Logo](/assets/images/belts-white.png)

-At one point I _stumbled_  over the Certified Secure Binary Mastery challenges.
+At one point I _stumbled_  over the **Certified Secure Binary Mastery** challenges.
 They are not terribly difficult and _each one of them has an interesting element_.
 This makes them _accessible and fun_.

 In this blog posts and the following four I'll go through the [Ensign](https://www.certifiedsecure.com/certification/view/37) levels.
-As described, these ones deal with _retro exploitation techniques_ like buffer overflows, format strings off-by-one errors and so on.
+As described, these ones deal with _retro exploitation techniques_ like buffer overflows, format strings, off-by-one errors and so on.
 No recent security mitigations are involved in the Ensign levels (E.g.: ASLR or non-executable stack).
 Don't worry too much about this yet, because their complexity increases to keep the hackers _in flow_.

 ![Ensign](/assets/images/bm1.png)